Curating guests’ emotions towards a work

 Recognising globalisation’s effect on art, the curator reflects on the country’s tumultuous history and a myriad of other influences.
 “The Philippines is an archipelago that’s been colonised thrice with over a millennia of trade with Asian and Western cultures.
 It has a dizzying number of religions and belief systems that render our contemporary art as varied and complex.”

-During his travels, Francisco is inspired by “the way artworks are mounted and why they’re mounted in the first place,” he says.
+During his travels, Ricky is inspired by “the way artworks are mounted and why they’re mounted in the first place”.
 Then in his own backyard as a canvas for curation, he engages in the diversity of local art fairs compared to the homogenising trends abroad where the same artists are sold by the same galleries.

-In the context of the Philippines’ socio-political climate, Francisco worries about the widening wealth gap.
+In the context of the socio-political climate of the Philippines, Ricky worries about the widening wealth gap.

 “I believe social justice includes making experiences and information accessible to more people,” he explains.